 July 28th – Celebration of Youth & Morgan Horse Event

 Enjoy our fabulous biennial Morgan horse show presented by Heart’s Delight from the Wm H. Miner Institute.
 Visit the horses and their trainers!
 Show at 2pm.
 The day also features the art and essays of students who studied the Farmer Boy story this year.
-Honorary Almanzo and Laura for 2018 will be announced, along with art show award at noon.
-Plus, food and craft vendors, life skills demonstrators, craft activities for kids, games, music, and self guided tours of the Wilder buildings.
+Join a Wilder Edibles walk at 10 or 11!
+Honorary Almanzo and Laura for 2018 will be announced, along with art show awards at noon.
+Plus, food and craft vendors, life skills demonstrators (weaver, chair caner, shingle shaver, butter churning), craft activities for kids, games, music, and self guided tours of the Wilder buildings.
 Youth oriented organizations will be on site.
-Dance performances by Tiffany’s Dance Studio.
+Dance pparlor on the half hours.
 Take a walk down the trail to Trout River.
 Adults $9; Senior, $8.50; Youth 6-16, $6; 5 and under, Free!
 Bring your chairs and picnic blanket.

 August 25th – Annual Cultural Fest- English

 Join us at our annual cultural festival, where we celebrate influences in 19th rural northern New York.
 This we’ll be serving tea and crumpets at the English Festival!
 Planned are a May pole, tea party (and how to properly brew tea!), cricket & croquet, as well as music and performances by the Adirondack English Country Dancers.
 Traditional food, craft vendors, life skills demonstrators,and more!
-Plus, we’ll be celebrating Laura & Almanzo’s anniversary with cake.
+Plus, we’ll be celebrating Laura & Almanzo’s anniversary with cake and ice cream!